 remaining emissions from the rest of the economy” 22

 2.3 The Net-Zero Task Force

-The Net-Zero Task Force, comprising of volunteers, was established by the DCE partnership.
+The Net-Zero Task Force, consisting of volunteers, was established by the DCE partnership.
 The fifteen specialists have considerable

 expertise in topics relevant to carbon reduction and are drawn from business, community, environmental and academic organisations.

 The Net-Zero Task Force is chaired by Patrick Devine-Wright (Figure 2), a professor in Human Geography at the University of Exeter and a United Nations Intergovernmental Panel on Climate Change author.
 Patrick specialises in researching issues of social acceptance and community engagement with sustainable energy transitions and is a non-Executive Director of Exeter Community Energy.

 Using their expertise and their analysis of the public contributions, the Task Force have steered the development of this Plan with the Devon Climate Emergency partners.
 The partners are extremely grateful to the Task Force for the considerable time they have committed and the energy and challenge they have brought to the process.